nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxn947/edgefast_bluetooth_examples/wireless_uart/example_board_readme.md

 Hardware rework guide:
 ======================
+The hardware should be reworked according to the Hardware Rework Guide for FRDM-MCXN947 and X-FRDM-WIFI-M.2 Adapter in document Hardware Rework Guide for EdgeFast BT PAL.
 The hardware should be reworked according to the Hardware Rework Guide for FRDM-MCXN947 with FRDM-IW416-AW-AM510 in document Hardware Rework Guide for EdgeFast BT PAL.

 FRDM-IW416-AW-AM510 Board settings